lino-framework/cg/docs/index.rst

 This website explains how the members of the :term:`Lino community` use :term:`Lino <Lino framework>` for doing their work.

+This website tries to avoid insider language.
+For technical documentation see the `Lino Book <https://www.lino-framework.org>`__.

 .. toctree::
    :maxdepth: 1